 Attitudes are changing in relation to the trades as a career but this is not translating into active promotion of the trades as a career choice for young people among parents, educators and peers.
 Encouraging parents and educators to become advocates for the trades offers an opportunity to enhance labour market efficiency in the region.
 In response to this challenge, the LEPC is conducting a marketing campaign to promote parental awareness and comfort with the trades and apprenticeships as a viable career and post-secondary education option for young people.Learn more about our campaign

 Baakaakonaanan Ishkwaandemonan - Opening Doors For You

 Through community consultations and discussions with partner organizations, the need to develop strategies that would highlight to local employers the benefits of hiring Indigenous and Newcomers was identified.
-The Baakaakonaanon Ishkwaandemonan (bah-kah-ko-nah-nun ishkwahn-deh-monun) project is focused on identifying current best practices and promoting existing resources available to support hiring Indigenous workers and Newcomers.
+The Baakaakonaanon Ishkwaandemonan (bah-kah-ko-nah-nun ishkwahn-deh-monun) program is focused on identifying current best practices and promoting existing resources available to support hiring Indigenous workers and Newcomers.
 Our team is committed to helping employers identify and access the knowledge and supports they need to make inclusive hiring choices.Learn more about BI

 From 2014 - 2016, the LEPC conducted the EmployerOne Survey which collected information from local employers annually on a range of workforce challenges, including labour turnover, hard to fill positions, recruitment difficulties, and current and future skill shortages.